Nur Kasih

-Nur Kasih (Malay: 'Light of Love') is a 2009 Malaysian TV drama series directed by Kabir Bhatia (director of Setem, Sepi and Cinta) for TV3.
-It starred Tiz Zaqyah, Remy Ishak, Fizz Fairuz, Sharifah Sofia and Jalaluddin Hassan.
-The series was later continued in a film by the same name two years later in 2011.
+Nur Kasih (English: Light Of Love) is a 2009 Malaysian television series starring Tiz Zaqyah, Remy Ishak, Fizz Fairuz and Sharifah Sofia.
+It aired on TV3 from May 29, 2009 to November 27, 2009 every Friday at 21:00 (MST).

+The series was well received with an estimated 3.9 million viewers Malaysia-wide tuning in each week.
+TV3 estimated 5 million viewers tuned in to watch the final episode.
+The series was internationally known by Malaysians around the world.

 Synopsis

 Nur Kasih is a story of two brothers, Aidil (Fizz Fairuz) and Adam (Remy Ishak), who are polar opposites: the former is a pious man who is respectful to his parents while the latter is a lost soul, living in Sydney, Australia as an architecture student.
 Since their childhood, Aidil has always been more responsible than Adam and he has the full trust of their parents, Ustaz Hassan and Hajjah Khadijah.

 The village's imam, Ustaz Abu Bakar, has two daughters - Nur Amina (Tiz Zaqyah) and Siti Sarah (Ummi Nazeera).
 Nur is the best student in the village and has high hopes to continue her post-secondary education despite the family's poor finances, even applying for a scholarship (and was accepted) to study at the International Islamic University in Kuala Lumpur.
 But fate turns ugly when the family received a visit from Ustaz Hassan.

 Unbeknown to his family, Ustaz Hassan has been suffering for years and it has taken a toll on him.
 We see the doctor telling him that he does not have long to live and to prepare for his going; the family calls their sons back home.
 Aidil who was studying in Al-Azhar University in Cairo, Egypt willingly went home but Adam was a bit reluctant to leave Sydney and his girlfriend, Katrina (Sharifah Sofia).

 In Malaysia, the brothers return home to their dying father.
 Adam is grumpy and frequently lashes out at his family, blaming them for his being stuck in a village.
 Their father expressed a wish to see at least one of his sons married and asked Aidil if he had someone in mind.
 Without missing a beat, Aidil replied that he indeed had someone he was interested in: Nur Amina.
 Ustaz Hassan, however, had a different idea.
 On the day of engagement, he surprised them all with the decision to court Nur Amina not for Aidil, but for Adam.
 Even though he was disappointed, Aidil accepted his father's decision and tried to understand his father's wish to help Adam.